 Our ability to operate depends upon, among other things, our continued access to capital, including credit under the Charter Operating credit facilities.
 These credit facilities, along with our indentures and bridge loan, contain certain restrictive covenants, some of which require us to maintain specified financial ratios and meet financial tests and to provide audited financial statements with an unqualified opinion from our independent auditors.
 As of September 30, 2005, we are in compliance with the covenants under our indentures and credit facilities and we expect to remain in compliance with those covenants and the bridge loan covenants for the next twelve months.
-As of September 30, 2005, our total potential availability under our credit facilities totaled \$786 million, although the actual availability at that time was only \$648 million because of limits imposed by covenant restrictions.
+As of September 30, 2005, our total potential borrowing availability under our credit facilities totaled \$786 million, although the actual availability at that time was only \$648 million because of limits imposed by covenant restrictions.
 In addition, effective January 2, 2006, we have additional borrowing availability of \$600 million as a result of the bridge loan.
-Continued access to our credit facilities and bridge loan is subject to our remaining in compliance with these covenants, or if any of certain other events of non-compliance under these credit facilities, bridge loan or indentures governing our debt occur, funding under the credit facilities and bridge loan may not be available and defaults on some or potentially all of our debt obligations could occur.
-An event of default under the covenants governing any of our debt obligations, which could have a material adverse effect on our consolidated financial condition and results of operations.
+In January 2006, upon the issuance of \$450 million principal amount of CCH II notes, the commitment under the bridge loan agreement was reduced to \$435 million.
+Continued access to our credit facilities and bridge loan is subject to our remaining in compliance with the covenants of these credit facilities and bridge loan, including covenants tied to our operating performance.
+If our operating performance results in noncompliance with these covenants, or if any of certain other events of non-compliance under these credit facilities, bridge loan or indentures governing our debt occurs, funding under the credit facilities and bridge loan may not be available and defaults on some or potentially all of our debt obligations could occur.
+An event of default under the covenants governing any of our debt instruments could result in the acceleration of our payment obligations under that debt and, under certain circumstances, in cross-defaults under our other debt obligations, which could have a material adverse effect on our consolidated financial condition and results of operations.
+See "Risk Factors - Risks Related to Significant Indebtedness of Us and Our Subsidiaries - Charter Operating may not be able to access funds under its credit facilities if it fails to satisfy the covenant restrictions in its credit facilities, which could adversely affect our financial condition and our ability to conduct our business."